drossDS/Dan_Data_Science_Portfolio/README.md

 ---
 <!--                                *********************************** 3 - Clustering Cars ************************************************* -->

-# Autombile Clustering - Unsupervised Learning
+# Automobile Clustering - Unsupervised Learning
 ***Weekly Project - MIT Applied Data Science Program***

 A clustering model was built to group and identify similarities among automobile models sold between 1970 and 1982.
 The provided vehicle data included a variety of characteristics including gas mileage, engine cylinders, horsepower and other vehicle specifications.<br>